NeurodataWithoutBorders/nwb_hackathons/HCK24_2025_Janelia_NDRH/README.md

 awards $50,000 (USD) of funding to continue data reanalysis projects that come out of the NeuroDataReHack event.
 Details about the Kavli Foundation Neurodata Discovery Award will be provided closer to the event.
 -->
 This event will primarily focus on analyzing existing data in NWB and on DANDI, **not** converting data to NWB.
-If you are interested in learning how to convert data, consider signing up for an NWB User Days event.
+If you are interested in learning how to convert data, consider signing up for an NWB Data Conversion Workshop.

 ## Eligibility